 7. Hire help

 Even a simple estate cleanout creates a lot of junk.
 Instead of attempting to move it all on your own, hire a team of professionals to help you.
-A good property cleanout service, like Nixxit, can help you eliminate unwanted items, donate salvageable clothing and furniture, and clear a path through your loved one’s items.
+A good property cleanout service, like Nixxit, can help you eliminate unwanted items, donate salvageable clothing and furniture, and clear a path through your loved one’s things.

 8. Donate unclaimed items

-After you’ve gone through the house, held an estate sale, invited family members over, and removed the junk, donate whatever is left.
+After you’ve gone through the house, held an estate sale, invited family members over, removed the junk, and donated whatever is left.
 A Bay Area junk removal company like Nixxit can help you remove junk and donate items that are in good condition.
 And thanks to our green and eco-friendly recycling and junk removal tactics, you can trust that your junk removal won’t fill up the local landfill.

 A Note on Grief and Property Cleanouts